silentDoc/AoC23/AoC23/Day19/readme.md

 Ultimately, three parts are  _accepted_.
 Adding up the  `x`,  `m`,  `a`, and  `s`  rating for each of the accepted parts gives  `7540`  for the part with  `x=787`,  `4623`  for the part with  `x=2036`, and  `6951`  for the part with  `x=2127`.
 Adding all of the ratings for  _all_  of the accepted parts gives the sum total of  `_19114_`.

 Sort through all of the parts you've been given;  _what do you get if you add together all of the rating numbers for all of the parts that ultimately get accepted?_

+## --- Part Two ---

+Even with your help, the sorting process  _still_  isn't fast enough.

+One of the Elves comes up with a new plan: rather than sort parts individually through all of these workflows, maybe you can figure out in advance which combinations of ratings will be accepted or rejected.

+Each of the four ratings (`x`,  `m`,  `a`,  `s`) can have an integer value ranging from a minimum of  `1`  to a maximum of  `4000`.
+Of  _all possible distinct combinations_  of ratings, your job is to figure out which ones will be  _accepted_.

+In the above example, there are  `_167409079868000_`  distinct combinations of ratings that will be accepted.

+Consider only your list of workflows; the list of part ratings that the Elves wanted you to sort is no longer relevant.  _How many distinct combinations of ratings will be accepted by the Elves' workflows?_